Validark/Accelerated-Zig-Parser/README.md

   3. A linear traversal over a smaller amount of contiguous memory

-I address these concerns in a few ways.
+I try to achieve each of these in the following ways:

 1. SIMD, i.e. single-instruction, multiple data.
 Instead of operating on a single element at a time, you can operate on 16, 32, or 64 elements simultaneously.
 Instead of going character-by-character, we use SIMD to check for the length of identifiers/keywords, the length of quotes, the length of whitespace, and the length of comments or single-line quotes.
 This allows us to move quicker than one byte at a time.
 We also use a SIMD technique to validate proper utf8 conformance, ported from [simdjson](https://github.com/simdjson/simdjson) by [travisstaloch](https://github.com/travisstaloch/) for use in [simdjzon](https://github.com/travisstaloch/simdjzon/).
 Please note that that particular code is licensed under the Apache license, included at the bottom of the `main.zig` file.
     - I do not actually use SIMD to find "character literals" of the form `'a'` because these are generally extremely short and did not actually give much benefit in tests.

     - We can't and don't want to use SIMD for absolutely everything because:
       - Comments can be inside of quotes and quotes can be inside of comments
         - Selecting which bitstring to match in next is (probably?) not that efficient.
 You'd have to multiply each vector and then OR all the vectors together, get the next position, then repeat.
 I might try out this approach, but I doubt it will be that practical.
-I also note when I look at the arm64 output that it takes *much* more vector instructions than an x86_64, and doing everything in SIMD generates several hundred instructions on arm64.
+I also note when I look at the arm64 output that it takes *much* more vector instructions than on x86_64, and doing everything in SIMD generates several hundred instructions on arm64.
 It might still be worth it though, especially on x86_64, but I doubt it.
       - Operators are all over the place and doing everything in SIMD would require a lot of work that's not that bad for scalar code to do.

 2. Fewer unpredictable branches can be achieved through: